 If your shares are held through a bank, broker or other nominee, and you do not properly instruct your bank, broker or other nominee how to vote your shares, your bank, broker or other nominee will not have discretion to direct the voting of your shares at the Annual Meeting and the votes represented by your shares will constitute broker non-votes, except for the proposal to approve the auditor and, we believe, for the proposal to amend the certificate of incorporation.
 Banks, brokers and other nominees who hold shares of common stock for beneficial owners have the discretion to vote on routine matters, such as the proposals to approve the auditor and to amend the certificate of incorporation, when they have not received voting instructions from those beneficial owners at least ten days prior to the applicable meeting.
 On a non-routine matter, banks, brokers and other nominees do not have the discretion to direct the voting of the beneficial owners' shares (as they do on a routine matter), and, if the beneficial owner has not provided voting instructions with respect to that matter, there will be a "broker non-vote" on the matter.
 Broker non-votes will be counted for purposes of calculating whether a quorum is present at the Annual Meeting, will be entirely excluded from the vote and will have no effect on the election of directors and will not be counted for purposes of determining the number of votes present in person or represented by proxy with respect to any of the other proposals.
-The Company urges you to provide instructions to your bank, broker or other nominee so that your votes may be counted for each proposal to be voted upon.
-You should provide voting instructions for your shares by following the instructions provided on the vote instruction form that you receive from your bank, broker or other nominee.
+The Company urges you to provide instructions to your shares by following the instructions provided on the vote instruction form that you receive from your bank, broker or other nominee.